Inhumans premiere: Development

-In November 2016, Marvel Television and IMAX Corporation announced the eight-episode television series Inhumans, to be produced in conjunction with ABC Studios and air on ABC, with the series set in the Marvel Cinematic Universe.
+In November 2016, Marvel Television and IMAX Corporation announced the eight-episode television series Inhumans, to be produced in conjunction with ABC Studios and air on ABC, with the series set in the Marvel Cinematic Universe (MCU).
 In December, Scott Buck, the showrunner for the first season of the Marvel Netflix series Iron Fist, was revealed to also be executive producing and showrunning Inhumans; Jeph Loeb and Jim Chory also executive produce the series.
 In January 2017, Roel Reiné was announced as the director of the first two episodes.
 Reiné felt he was chosen because he could make the episodes "look really big" on a small budget and short schedule.

 IMAX serves as a financing partner on Inhumans, the first time it had done so for a television series, paying completely for the two episodes.
 Because of this, the budget for Inhumans was higher than Marvel's other series, a positive for the episodes' visual effects.
 IMAX had originally approached Marvel about the deal after a successful IMAX event with Game of Thrones in 2015.
 Buck felt working with IMAX "gave us a lot more freedom and pushed and encouraged us to think a little bit bigger than we would if it was just a normal network show.
 We just wanted to think bigger in terms of scope, and what we were seeing, and how we bring these characters to the audience."
 Loeb cautioned that Inhumans was "a television show that is premiering in an IMAX theater" rather than a true film, but that it would still be a spectacle, and "a unique way to be able to see TV".